 Early decelerations may be due to stimulation of the vagus by the high pressures exerted at the equator of the fetal head during labor The deformation of the fetal skull bones support this interpretation.
 However, early deceleration has not been especially prominent in the uterine hypercontractility associated with large deformations of the fetal skull bones or in contracted pelvis.
-Another objection to the interpretation that high pressures cause early deceleration is that early deceleration is also observed in breech presentation.
-(Lindgren 1977)
+Another objection to the interpretation that high pressures cause early deceleration is that early deceleration is also observed in breech presentation.99

 The dilatation effect varies greatly among different women.
 Mann observes that the mean value for fetal heart rate does not change significantly as a result of fetal head compression.
-However, the heart rate decreased in eleven experiments increased in twelve and remained unchanged in seven (Mann, et al 1972)
+However, the heart rate decreased in eleven experiments increased in twelve and remained unchanged in seven.
+100

-Given that it is well-known that uterine contractions provide a great force on the fetal head during the first stage of labor and more so during the second; and given that this increase in pressure is well-known to decrease blood flow to the baby's brain, it is absolutely no surprise that there is a decrease in oxygen to the fetal brain.
-This is especially true during the second stage of labor when pushing occurs.
-Aldrich and others measured that effect (Aldrich, et al 1995).
-They actually measured the fetal cerebral concentrations of oxyhaemoglobin and deoxyhaemoglobin and cerebral blood volume, before and during pushing.
+Given that it is well-known that uterine contractions provide a great force on the fetal head during the first stage of labor and more so during the second, and given that this increase in pressure is well-known to decrease blood flow to the baby's brain, it is absolutely no surprise that there is a decrease in oxygen to the fetal brain.
+This is especially true during the second stage of labor, when pushing occurs.
+Aldrich and others measured that effect.
+They actually measured the fetal cerebral concentrations of oxyhaemoglobin and deoxyhaemoglobin and cerebral blood volume before and during pushing.
 Their results:

-[F]ollowing the onset of maternal pushing, mean cerebral deoxyhaemoglobin concentration increased by a mean of 079 (SD 059) μ mol.100 g-1, (P < 001) without any consistent change in the oxyhaemoglobin concentration.
-These changes were associated with a significant decrease in the calculated mean cerebral oxygen saturation from a mean of 46.8% (SD 8.6) to 38.1% (SD 5.2) (P < 0.01).
-Pushing was also associated with a significant increase in the mean cerebral blood volume, which rose by a mean of 0.33 ml.100 g-1 (SD 0.37) (P < 0.05).
+[F]ollowing the onset of maternal pushing, mean cerebral deoxyhaemoglobin concentration increased by a mean of 0.79 (SD 0.59) μ mol.100 g-1, (P < 0.01) without consistent any change in the oxyhaemoglobin concentration.
+These changes were associated with a significant decrease in the calculated mean cerebral oxygen saturation from a mean of 468% (SD 86) to 381% (SD 52) (P < 001).